binsec/binsec.github.io/_posts/2023-05-02-phd-artful-fuzzing.md

 ---
 layout: post
 title:  "PhD position on software vulnerability detection and fuzzing"
-supervisors: Michaël Marcozzi
+supervisors: Michaël Marcozzi, Hélène Waeselynck
 categories: jobs open
-date: 2023-05-24
+date: 2023-10-04
 ---
 We have one open position to <strong>work for 3 years as a PhD student on artful vulnerability detection with fuzzing</strong>.

 <strong>TITLE</strong> - Making fuzzers better at finding software vulnerabilities.

 <strong>TOPIC</strong> - <a href="https://www.fuzzingbook.org/">Fuzzing</a> refers to a process of repeatedly running a program with automatically generated inputs to trigger crashes, hinting at possible code vulnerabilities that can then be fixed.
-A major challenge in the field is moving from indistinct program exploration towards artful triggering of dangerous vulnerabilities.
-Taking advantage of our team’s expertise and previous works, the selected candidate will propose, implement and evaluate ways to overcome this challenge, such as <a href="https://binsec.github.io/nutshells/tosem-23.html">finer-grained guidance mechanisms</a>.
+A major challenge in the field is moving from indistinct program exploration towards artful triggering of serious vulnerabilities.
+Taking advantage of our team’s expertise and previous works, the selected candidate will propose, implement and evaluate ways to overcome this challenge, mainly relying on <a href="https://binsec.github.io/nutshells/tosem-23.html">finer-grained guidance mechanisms</a>.

 <strong>KEYWORDS</strong> - fuzzing, software testing, code analysis, vulnerability detection

-<strong>SUPERVISION</strong> - Supervision will be provided by [Michaël Marcozzi][marcozzi], typically in collaboration with other researchers from the team and outside of it, to provide an optimal combination of expertise, availability and seniority.
+<strong>SUPERVISION</strong> - Supervision will be provided by [Michaël Marcozzi][marcozzi] and [Hélène Waeselynck][helene].

 <strong>HOSTING</strong> - You will be hosted at the [CEA offices, part of the Paris-Saclay research cluster][nano].